readium/architecture/streamer/parser/metadata.md

 The `title` of a publication is an object where each key is a BCP 47 language tag and each value of this key is a string.

+In addition to `title`, a publication may also contain a `sortAs` string, used to sort the title as well.

 When parsing an EPUB, we need to establish:

 * which title is the primary one
-* the language(s) used to express the primary title
+* the language(s) used to express the primary title along with the associated strings
+* the string used to sort the title of the publication
 * the default language for metadata

 ### EPUB 2.x